-Example roles include: Research IT User Support, Research Facilitator, CI Engineer.
+Example roles include: Research IT User Support, Research Computing Facilitator, Research Data Consultant, etc..

 - Data-Facing Roles.
 Includes data creation; data discovery and collection; data analysis and visualization; research data curation, storage, backup, preservation, and transfer; and research data policy compliance.

-Example roles include: Research Data Management specialist, Data Librarian, Data Scientist.
+Example roles include: Research Data Management specialist, Data Librarian, Data Scientist, etc.

 - Software-Facing Roles.
 Includes software package management, research software development, research software optimization or troubleshooting, workflow engineering, containers and cloud computing, securing access to software, and software associated with physical specimens.

-Example roles include: Research Software Engineer, Research Computing support.
+Example roles include: Research Software Engineer, Applications Specialist, Data Engineer, etc..

 - Systems Facing Roles.
 Includes infrastructure systems, systems operations, and systems security and compliance.

-Example roles include: HPC systems engineer, Storage Engineer, Network specialist.
+Example roles include: HPC systems engineer, Storage Engineer, Network Engineer.

 Nicholas Berente, James Howison, Joel Cutcher-Gershenfeld, John L. King, Stephen R. Barley, John Towns, 2017.
 Professionalization in Cyberinfrastructure (February 15, 2017).
 Available at SSRN: https://ssrn.com/abstract=3138592 or http://dx.doi.org/10.2139/ssrn.3138592